If you’re smothered under an avalanche of credit card debt, radio financial guru Dave Ramsey says don’t panic – just make snowballs.

 “Second, when choosing a fund, focus on passive funds that track the S&P 500.
 Active funds require higher fees, yet rarely outperform a simple market portfolio (that invests a little in all companies).”

 Baby Step 5: Save for Your Children’s College Fund

-“As a result, a college degree can be a path to high income, but also a path to high debt,” the professor says.
+“As a result, a college degree can be a path to high income, but also a path to high debt,” the professor said.
 “Students should be realistic about both their future income prospects and their ability to pay off student loans based on that future income.”

-If you’re saving for college, Ramsey advises, “as much as possible” use Educational Savings Accounts (ESAs) and 529 tax-advantaged savings plans known as qualified tuition plans.
+If you’re saving for college, Ramsey advises, “as much as possible,” use Educational Savings Accounts (ESAs) and 529 tax-advantaged savings plans known as qualified tuition plans.